vmware-tanzu/velero/docs/plugins.md

 # Plugins

 Velero has a plugin architecture that allows users to add their own custom functionality to Velero backups & restores without having to modify/recompile the core Velero binary.
 To add custom functionality, users simply create their own binary containing implementations of Velero's plugin kinds (described below), plus a small amount of boilerplate code to expose the plugin implementations to Velero.
 This binary is added to a container image that serves as an init container for the Velero server pod and copies the binary into a shared emptyDir volume for the Velero server to access.

 Multiple plugins, of any type,  can be implemented in this binary.

 A fully-functional [sample plugin repository][1] is provided to serve as a convenient starting point for plugin authors.
+Note that when naming your plugin, the name needs to conform to these rules:
+- have two parts separated by '/'
+- non of the above parts can be empty
+- the prefix is a valid DNS subdomain name
+- a plugin with the same name cannot not already exist

 ## Plugin Kinds